gege13007/Led-panel-display/README.md

 make
 sudo ./panelviewer

 As described by hzeller, use the option --led-no-hardware-pulse if your PI sound is active (or set 'dtparam-audio=off' in the file /boot/config.txt).
+On a Pi3B+ you can add --led--slowdown-gpio=2 to avoid some glitches).

 The file 'panel-config.txt' allows you to set some default display parameters.
 Some of them overload the initial inline options commands of  hzeller :
 * fonte = font name to use (must match to the font directory)